CooperR97/UnityMachineLearning/README.md

 <p align="center">
   <img width="720" src=ScreenShots/environment.png>
 </p>
-<p>So after getting multiple failing results for a short period, I changed the default number of steps to 200,000 and started to see a trend upwards in reward.
+<p>After getting multiple failing results for a short period, I changed the default number of steps to 200,000 and started to see a trend upwards in reward.
 The trend was small, but it was enough to see that it was in fact trending upwards.</p>
 <p align="center">
   <img width="360" src=ScreenShots/longTrain1.png>
 </p>